pier-bezuhoff/dodeca4android/README.md

 # TODO
 - [ ] Icon
 - [ ] Help
-- [ ] When file schema: check new permission dispatcher + add translations
 - [ ] Increase bottom bar button size
 - [ ] Hide bottom bar after 30s -> settings
 - [ ] Open file with Dodeca on click (is it possible for custom ext), override recent ddu and treat .ddu and .DDU as one!